-The thing that’s really weird is that I still have the mind of a middle-schooler.
+Nevertheless, I still have the mind of a middle-schooler.
 The same exuberance, insecurities, righteousness, curiosity and cynicism.
 I’m just missing the body.
-When I look in the mirror sometimes I think, “Who is that?” and “What the heck?” because I just had a puppy jump on my face, and it was so fun.
-Or I’m just sooo excited about the Rodin exhibit at the Met.
+When I look in the mirror sometimes I think, “Who is that?” because I just had a puppy jump on my face, and it was so fun.
+Or I’m just sooo excited about the Rodin exhibit at the Metropolitan Museum of Art.
 When I walked toward his epic sculpture, The Hand of God, the impulse to jump up and down and exclaim, “This is so amazing!” almost took over.
 Instead, I leaned into my friend’s ear and whispered the words.

 When my dad died in June, I had to push the envelope and try to think like a grownup.
 Otherwise, I’d be a mean old wreck.
 I had to forgive and accept things happening in my family that were way outside the norms of acceptable behavior.
 Most of all, and hardest of all for me, I had to remove the plunger on my heart.
 You don’t have to let people suck the life out of you because you want to be “a good person.”
 Translation: loved, admired and included.

 Based on recent experience, I decided to define what grownups do.
 The ones with good characters.
 These rules for being a good grownup are posted on my refrigerator so I can read, remember and practice them.
 It always helps to have reminders hanging around your home.
 Next I am going to print them with an elegant typeface on thick, creamy paper because they are important.

 - You understand that you can only change a few things if you’re lucky.
 You start with yourself.
 Good luck to all of us!